watase-eth/happy-honu/README.md

 ### 🕸Happy Honu is a game that we created in Unity, which uses the Thirdweb SDK to connect to wallets and interact with contracts on the blockchain.

-📖It's open source!
+📖 It's open source!
 Fork this repo!

-🐱‍💻This project was created for the Thirdweb "Ready Player 3" Hackathon.
+🐱‍💻 This project was created for the Thirdweb "Ready Player 3" Hackathon.

 ### 🏫Our Team consisted of:
  - Cracka https://twitter.com/abasedape